Montana reports 243 new COVID-19 cases

-Montana’s Coronavirus Task Force is reporting 243 additional confirmed cases of COVID-19 Saturday morning.
+Montana’s Coronavirus Task Force is reporting 243 additional confirmed cases of COVID-19 Wednesday, Feb.
+17

 The new cases include: